ross-oreto/jackson5/README.md

 ```
 Jackson5 jackson5 = Jackson5.get();
 ```
-If your application already has an ObjectMapper that you want to use like a Spring Application with a managed bean.
+If your application already has an ObjectMapper that you want to use.
 ```
-@Autowired
 ObjectMapper mapper;

 Jackson5.supply(() -> mapper);